Tokyo Itinerary How To Spend 3 Days in Tokyo, Japan by JetSettingFools.com

 Shibuya Center-Gai Shopping Street in Tokyo, Japan

 Filled with fashion outlets, chain restaurants, bizarre shops and nightclubs, Shibuya Center-Gai boasts a lively atmosphere both day and night.
-Large signs, which are illuminated after dark, loom over the pedestrian paths that are packed with people.

 A top destination is Shibuya 109, a mall with more than 100 boutique retailers.
-Visitors can easily be entertained for hours at Shibuya Center-Gai – whether shopping, eating, drinking or just people watching.
-Free | Walk | Map | Info
+You could easily be entertained for hours here – whether shopping, eating, drinking or just people watching.
+Map | Info

 Shibuya Crossing